iechor/docs/content/config/otel.md

 ## Setup

-To get started capturing telemetry data for the Docker CLI, you'll need to:
+To get started capturing telemetry data for the iEchor CLI, you'll need to:

-- Set the `DOCKER_CLI_OTEL_EXPORTER_OTLP_ENDPOINT` environment variable to point to an OpenTelemetry collector endpoint
+- Set the `IECHOR_CLI_OTEL_EXPORTER_OTLP_ENDPOINT` environment variable to point to an OpenTelemetry collector endpoint
 - Run an OpenTelemetry collector that receives the signals from CLI command invocations
 - Run a backend for storing the data received from the collector

-The following Docker Compose file bootstraps a set of services to get started with OpenTelemetry.
+The following iEchor Compose file bootstraps a set of services to get started with OpenTelemetry.
 It includes an OpenTelemetry collector that the CLI can send metrics to, and a Prometheus backend that scrapes the metrics off the collector.